apache/horaedb-docs/docs/src/en/sql/ddl/create_table.md

 ...
 WITH ( enable_ttl='false' )
 ```

-## IF NOT EXIST
+## IF NOT EXISTS

-Add `IF NOT EXIST` to tell CeresDB to ignore errors if the table name already exists.
+Add `IF NOT EXISTS` to tell CeresDB to ignore errors if the table name already exists.

 ## Define Column